How Louisiana Attorneys Establish Burden of Proof in a Personal Injury Claim

 - The plaintiff’s injuries can only receive compensation by the defendant paying for the damages caused by the accident

-Punitive damages, on the other hand, aren’t so tangible.
-The plaintiff may be diagnosed with PTSD (Post Traumatic Stress Disorder) as a result of the accident.
-The diagnosis offers a physical record.
-However, the limitations it puts on the plaintiff reach far beyond the scope of physical injuries.
+Punitive damages can be difficult to prove.
 The judge will award punitive damages only if he believes the defendant’s actions truly altered the way the plaintiff lives their life and reacts to the world around them.

-For a personal injury attorney to be effective:
+For a personal injury attorney to be effective they must:

 - Prove, beyond a doubt, that the defendant’s actions (or lack of) were the cause of the plaintiff’s injuries.